nickzoic/nick.zoic.org/art/journey-onward-apple-2-and-me/index.md

 Incredible.
 I've used it for screenshots in this article.

-# Quest of the Avatar
+# Ultima IV: Quest of the Avatar

 But the undisputed champion of games was
 [Ultima IV](https://en.wikipedia.org/wiki/Ultima_IV:_Quest_of_the_Avatar),